-Incorporate visual scanning activities like letter cancellation worksheets or word finds, and add in vibration to the affected side during cognitive rests to provide more sensory input.
+Incorporate visual scanning activities like letter cancellation worksheets or word finds, and even consider adding in vibration to the affected side during rest breaks to provide more sensory input.

 4. ADLs with a Mirror

 Perform ADLs in front of a mirror in addition to practicing transfers and mobility to draw attention to the affected side (Reed, 2014).
-This will really help to provide visual feedback and can aid in mid-line orientation as the person can help to correct their leaning posture.
+This will really help to provide visual feedback to your patient and can aid in mid-line orientation as the person can help to correct their leaning posture.

 This technique uses standard eyeglasses that have half of both lenses taped or blacked out on the same side of each lens.
 This aids in training the person to look through the side of the lens being ignored.
 This technique can be used during performance of activities to assist in attending to the neglected side (Unsworth, 2007).

-I hope this helps as a starter guide of interventions to help your patients experiencing neglect with either compensatory or remedial strategies, depending on what you feel will work best for your patient.
+I hope this helps give you a starter guide of interventions to help your patients experiencing neglect or inattention using either compensatory or remedial strategies, depending on what you feel will work best for your patient.

-I urge you to do a little homework of your own if you have a patient with this condition.
-There are various ways to approach it and reading up all you can on it can really help you to understand the neurological aspects of it.
+I also urge you to do a little homework of your own if you have a patient with this condition.
+There are multiple ways to approach unilateral neglect, and reading up all you can on it can really help you to understand the neurological aspects of it.